heri/sidekiq-resque-benchmark/README.md

 # Performance tests Sidekiq vs Resque

-Benchmarking Sidekiq and Resque in a Rails app (call to external Flickr api)
+Benchmarking Sidekiq and Resque for a Rails app (call to external Flickr api)

 Based on the `myapp` on sidekiq.
 Added resque equivalent code.

 ## Running Sidekiq